 Megan has a particular passion, interest and extensive experience working on the link between domestic violence and animal cruelty.
-She is Co-Founder and President of Sheltering Animals of Abuse Victims (SAAV) a non-profit organization that she co-founded in law school with Pam Hart in 2001 (saavprogram.org).
-SAAV is dedicated to ending the cycle of abuse within families.
+She is Co-Founder and President of Sheltering Animals of Abuse Victims (SAAV) a non-profit organization that she co-founded in law school in 2001.
+She co-founded SAAV with CALS Executive Director, Pamela Hart.
+SAAV is dedicated to ending the cycle of abuse.
 SAAV plays a unique role in this fight by recognizing animals as vital family members and arranging for their safe harbor when a domestic abuse victim seeks refuge from an abuser.
 Megan has been featured for her work in O Magazine and a variety of other publications.
-She was recently a featured presenter on the link in Vancouver at a joint meeting of the American Bar Association and the Canadian Bar Association.
+She was recently a featured speaker on the link in Vancouver at a joint meeting of the American Bar Association and the Canadian Bar Association.